abhiyogesh/namaste-react/README.md

 18. What are the different ways to style components in React?
 19. What are the key considerations when implementing a scalable React application?
 20. Describe the concept of reusability, modularity, testablity in React components.
+21. Diff btw onClick={handleItem} , onClick ={()=> handleItem(item)}, onClick = {handleItem(item)}

+onClick = {handleItem(item)} // this is calling a function right away onClick ={()=> handleItem(item)} // this is a callback function

 ---------------------

-----------Class-1-------------
+# ---------------------------------Class-1------------------------------------------------------------------------------
-#Namaste React
+# Namaste React :-
+# Emmet in VS Code
+# for basic html code structure write
+# html: then enter
+# CDN - it is a place where react library hosted
+# what is CDN & why we use CDN?
+# ----------------------------------------------------------------------------------------------------------------------

+# git Configurations :-
-git init
+-git init
-git branch -M main
+-git branch -M main
-git add .
+-git add .
-git commit -m "message"
+-git commit -m "message"
+-git remote add origin "path of repository"
+-git push origin main
+-what is npm?
-git remote add origin "path of repository" git push origin main what is npm? npm full form is not node package manager ,go to npmjs.com npm init - will create package.json file why do we need Package.json file?
+-npm full form is not node package manager ,go to npmjs.com -npm init - will create package.json file
+-why do we need Package.json file?
 -it is a configuration for npm ,

-what is bundler?🚀
+# what is bundler?🚀
 - we are using parcel bundler
-  two type of dependcies
+# two type of dependcies
 - dev(for development)
 - normal(prod)
 -npm install -D parcel
-  -npx parcel index.html(npx- it is mean executing a package) - executing a package name parcel created a server for us and hosted our app and give port 1234( http://localhost:1234)
+-npx parcel index.html(npx- it is mean executing a package) - executing a package name -parcel created a server for us and hosted our app and give port 1234( http://localhost:1234)

-#Parcel Doing-
+# Parcel Doing-
 -Dev Build
 - Local Server
-- HMR - Hot Module Replacement( doing file watching and whenever any file changes ,automatically refreshes the page) HMR uses a File Watching Algorithm - written in C++ -Parce is doing Caching - for Faster builds
+- HMR - Hot Module Replacement( doing file watching and whenever any file changes ,automatically refreshes the page)
+ # HMR uses a File Watching Algorithm - written in C++
+-Parce is doing Caching - for Faster builds
 - Image Opitimization
 -Minification
 -Bundling
 -Compressing file
 -Consistent Hashing
 -Code Splitting
 -Differential bundling - to support older browsers -Diagnostic
 -Error Handling
 -Https
 -Tree Shaking - remove unused code
-- Different dev and prod bundles for creating prod build(npx parcel build index.html) transpiling(babel is doing) difference bw tilde(~) and caret(^)
+- Different dev and prod bundles
+# for creating prod build(npx parcel build index.html)
+- transpiling(babel is doing)
+# difference bw tilde(~) and caret(^)
-  ^ - where there is a minor upgrade in the version , it will install the minor version not major upgrade , it install itself.
+- ^ - where there is a minor upgrade in the version , it will install the minor version not major upgrade , it install itself.
-  ~ when there is major upgrade.
+- ~ when there is major upgrade.

-what is package.lock json?
+# what is package.lock json?
 -it keeps track of what version is installed in your project.

-what is gitignore file?
+# what is gitignore file?
 - it is a file which is used for ignoring any file/foler , which you dont want to push into your repository/branch.
 -whatever you can regenerate do not push on git.

-react installation -
+# react installation -

-1. npm install react
+- npm install react
 - import in your JS file -> import React from 'react';
-  2.npm install react-dom
+- npm install react-dom
 -import in your JS file ->import ReactDOM from 'react-dom/client';

-React Elements -
+# React Elements -
-An element is a plain object describing a component instance or DOM node and its desired properties.
+-An element is a plain object describing a component instance or DOM node and its desired properties.
 It contains only information about the component type (for example, a Button), its properties (for example, its color), and any child elements inside it.

-React.CreateElement.
+-React.CreateElement.

-props - properties
+-props - properties

-Components :
+# Components :
 1.Functional Components
 2.Class based Components

-concept called config driven UI
+#concept called config driven UI

-#Namaste Food
+# Namaste Food
-/\*
 *Header
 -logo
 -Nav items